Preloader Close

 Countless arches in local metroplex homes are developing cracks and have loose brick or cast stone, or are falling down completely due to design flaws.

 A semicircular arch has a true half-circle shape and effectively transfers the weight above the arch to the shoulders (abutments).
+They are also called parabolic arches.

 Therefore, in most cases the semicircular arch is structurally self-supporting.
 However, a major arch (spanning more than six feet) supported only by narrow columns of 12-16” wide—or abutments that are built on separate foundations—can cause even this structurally preferable design to fail.